11 Ways to Make Money From Fishing

 11. Public Speaking or Teaching

 When anglers aren't fishing, their favorite pastime is talking about fishing.
 There are many people who love to listen to stories about fishing adventures or instructions on how to do something better.
 As with the videos, if you have a positive and outgoing personality, consider public speaking around the topic of fishing and you could earn extra cash.

 There are many places who are looking for public speakers, and once you get known as an entertaining and enjoyable one, you will be booked frequently.
 Whether you opt to show slides or video to enliven your presentation or teach a class how to tie fishing flies, you can gear your topic to your audience.

 It isn't just adults but also lessons or talks with kids about the fine art of fishing.
 A class such as the correct way to tie on a hook and weights and explaining the importance of checking your equipment.
 Just imagine how much fun could be had with a dozen or so kids casting trying to hit a bucket as a target.
 Parents are always looking for new ideas to keep their kids occupied, especially during school vacations.

-Although the above ideas are about catching, or selling your services to make money from fish and fishing there is still more to be made from them.
+Although the above ideas are about catching or selling your services to make money from fish and fishing there are still more ways to make use of them.
 Let's now take a look at these options.

 Drying Fish and Smoking Fish